Saw Gerrera

 Saw Gerrera is a fictional character in the Star Wars franchise.
-He first was introduced in a 2012 episode of the animated series The Clone Wars, in which he is voiced by Andrew Kishino.
-Hailing from the planet Onderon alongside his sister, Steela, they're introduced as Onderon loyalists working to free the planet from the rule of an illegitimate king backed by the Confederacy of Independent Systems and are mentored in military combat by the Jedi and clone troopers.
-While they're able to free their planet, his sister is tragically killed in action.
+He was first introduced in a 2012 episode of the animated series The Clone Wars, in which he is voiced by Andrew Kishino.
+Hailing from the planet Onderon alongside his sister, Steela, they are introduced as Onderon loyalists working to free the planet from the rule of an illegitimate king backed by the Confederacy of Independent Systems, and are mentored in military combat by the Jedi and clone troopers.
+While they are able to free their planet, Saw's sister is tragically killed in action.
 An older version of the character appears in the live-action film Rogue One (2016), played by Forest Whitaker.
-He is depicted as a key rebel leader who is expelled from the Rebel Alliance due to his extreme methods, but he remains instrumental in uncovering the Death Star's existence and inspiring his protege and foster daughter, Jyn Erso, to help the Alliance.
+He is depicted as a key Rebel leader who is expelled from the Rebel Alliance due to his extreme methods, but he remains instrumental in uncovering the Death Star's existence and inspiring his protege and foster daughter, Jyn Erso, to help the Alliance.

-Saw's character makes recurring appearances throughout Star Wars media; Whitaker voices Saw in the animated series Star Wars Rebels, the video game Star Wars Jedi: Fallen Order, and appears in the live-action television series, Andor (2022–2025).
+Saw's character makes recurring appearances throughout Star Wars media; Whitaker voices Saw in the animated series Star Wars Rebels, the video game Star Wars Jedi: Fallen Order, and appears in the live-action television series Andor.
 Saw also appears in The Bad Batch, with Kishino reprising his role.
 Many of his appearances depict him as an effective soldier whose methods become extreme.
-Other appearances explore Gerrera's battles against the Empire and the toll they take on him mentally, as well as his relationship with the Alliance, and his work uncovering the Death Star.
+Other appearances explore Gerrera's battles against the Galactic Empire and the toll they take on him mentally, as well as his relationship with the Alliance and his work uncovering the Death Star.

 The character has received positive reception from critics for representing the darker aspects of the Rebel Alliance, and Whitaker's performance in both Rogue One and Andor, with the latter earning him an Outstanding Guest Actor in a Drama Series nomination at the 77th Primetime Emmy Awards.